 Dr. Majumdar received his bachelor's degree in Mechanical Engineering at the Indian Institute of Technology, Bombay in 1985 and his Ph.D. from the University of California, Berkeley in 1989.

-BioLisa Mandle (she/her) is a Lead Scientist with the Natural Capital Project at Stanford University.
-Her research sheds light on how the environmental impacts of land management and infrastructure development affect ecosystem services, social equity, and human health.
-Lisa works with governments, multi-lateral development banks, and non-governmental organizations to incorporate this understanding into development decisions, particularly in Latin America and Asia.
-She led development of guidance for the Inter-American Development Bank on integrating natural capital into road planning and investment, and of a decision-support software tool for biodiversity and ecosystem service offsets in Colombia.
+BioLisa Mandle (she/her) is Director of Science-Software Integration and a Lead Scientist with the Natural Capital Project.
+She works to make ecosystem service science accessible and actionable through NatCap’s data and software, overseeing our software team.
+Her research sheds light on how land management and infrastructure development affect ecosystem services, social equity, and human health.
+Lisa works with governments, multi-lateral development banks, and non-governmental organizations to incorporate this understanding into policy and finance, particularly in Latin America and Asia.
 She is also lead editor of the book Green Growth That Works, which provides a practical guide to policy and finance mechanisms from around the world for securing benefits from nature.